Train Accident Attorney in Palm Coast, FL

 The Federal Railroad Administration says 94 percent of rail-related injuries and fatalities occur in railroad crossing accidents.
 That includes people and vehicles on tracks and derailments caused by poorly maintained rail grades at crossings.

-The USA Today report cites two stretches of Florida East Coast rail in Palm Beach County that it calls particularly deadly due to the number of fatal accidents that have occurred along them:
+The USA Today report cites two stretches of Florida East Coast rail in Palm Beach County that it calls particularly deadly due to the number of fatal accidents that have occurred along with them:

 - Northeast 6th Avenue to Southeast 5th Avenue in downtown Boynton Beach